Call the SearchCatalogItems Endpoint

 Link to section

-Search with a category token filter
+Search with a category ID filter

 The following cURL example searches for items by matching the items' category_id attribute against the specified category_token filter expressed as a list of category IDs: